Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Revenue by Segment

-This pie chart illustrates Lowe’s Companies, Inc. revenue breakdown by product segment for fiscal year 2024, highlighting the distribution among Building Products, Hardlines, Home Decor, and Other Sales.
+This pie chart illustrates Lowe’s revenue distribution by segment for the fiscal year 2025, highlighting the relative contribution of each business area.

 revenue by segment